 Each lap infant is allowed to check a car seat or stroller free of charge.
-In addition as long as your ticket is not an SAS Light Fare your lap infant is also allotted one suitcase up to 51lbs.
-Carry-on baggage however, is not allowed.
+In addition you are allowed one carry-on up to10kg (22lb) or 50x37x25cm (20x15x10in).

 At The Airport

 Strollers Like most airlines you can check this item free of charge even if traveling with an lap infant.
-Once you go through security at Copenhagen's airport you will find SAS has provided strollers free of charge for you to use while at the airport.
+However Qatar Airways goes above and beyond by providing loaner strollers to parents free of charge to get through the airport whether you checked one or not!

-What are you favorite airline(s) to travel with kids?
+What are your favorite airline(s) to travel with kids?
 Please share your experiences!